No space is too small - the cozier, the better. Fill your house with music, and share it with neighbors and friends.

-After you fill out a host application, you’ll book a time for your first conversation with a Groupmuse team member.
+After you've decided to host, you’ll book a time for your first conversation with a Groupmuse team member.
 We’ll explain everything you need to know, make sure you’re ready to host, answer questions, and take it from there.

 Once you’ve chosen a date, create your first event on our site.
 You’ll set your own capacity, and other helpful details for guests.

 Sit tight while musicians from our network of high-level professionals make offers to play.
 We’ll assign the group that works best for your time, location, and capacity, and introduce you to your performers.